a2civictech/a2downvoting/README.md

 example: cityscrape nov 2018

-cityscrape retrieves and caches web pages from the county election site.  the size of the cache for a given election is less than 2 MB.
+cityscrape retrieves and caches web pages from the county election site.  the size of the cache for a given election is less than 2 MB. running cityscrape might take a half minute or so the first time for a given election.  subsequent runs are instant-ish.

 cityscrape reports:
 	Registered Voters